rgermond/pyBridge/README.md

 # pyBridge

-A simple bridge game, not yet in a working state
+A simple bridge game written in python, not yet in a working state